 The recipe is very similar to the original Perfect CCCs, with a few extra additions to give them a sweet and salty touch.
 I have added olive oil in the batter and flakey sea salt on top.
-My secret ingredient is adding a chopped up Hershey's bar to the mix.
+But, my secret ingredient is adding a chopped up Hershey's milk chocolate bar to the mix.

 Try not to omit the Hershey's bar if you can.
 It's worth the trip to the gas station to pick one up.
 The combo of the semi-sweet chips that stay firm through baking mixed with the melty milk chocolate bar gives it the edge they needed!

-I have found myself chopping up leftover Valentine hearts or Easter chocolate bunnies in place of the Hershey's bar.
+I have found myself chopping up leftover Dove Valentine hearts or Easter chocolate bunnies in place of the Hershey's bar.
 A great way to use up leftover candy.
-Halloween, I'm waiting for you....
+Halloween, I see you....
 I have also been known to add festive sprinkles to fit the occasion.
 Muli-colored sprinkles for Cinco de Mayo and birthdays, red, white and blue for the 4th!